drznr/truchet-tiles-playground/README.md

   - Click tiles to rotate orientation.
   - Change tile type dynamically via radio buttons.
   - Change tiles and background colors
+  - **Export Chart** — download the current chart as an SVG file with a single click.

 ## Installation